cs2103aug2015-w13-4j/main/User-Guide.md

+# ABOUT THIS GUIDE

+## Purpose

+This guide provides comprehensive guidelines and step-by-step instructions in utilising PIXEList, the powerful to-do list.

+## Who should read this guide

+This guide is intended for end-users of PIXEList.

-# About
+# ABOUT PIXEList
-This is a user guide on how to use this product

 Pixelist is a simple yet powerful to-do list to help better manage your daily tasks.
-It relies heavily on keyboard inputs.
-Users can add tasks with priorities, due dates, etc., and view the tasks, ultimately clear their task lists.
+It relies heavily on keyboard inputs and is aimed at users who prefers keyboard over mouse.
+Users can add, remove or clear tasks upon completion easily and quickly with this to-do list.
+Deadlines can be set for tasks along with the priority level for each task.

 # Getting Started
 ## Installation
+This program requires at least Java Platform, Standard Edition Development Kit(JDK 6) and a 32bit operating system.
+Upon downloading, extract the files from the ZIP file and run the .jar file.

 ## Basic tasks manipulations
 ### Add a new task.